 Even in the frigid Canadian winter, there’s plenty to see, do and eat in Toronto!
 I recommend staying for at least a long weekend to truly enjoy your time there.

-Thanks for reading and if you enjoyed this Toronto vacation guide don’t forget to subscribe to my blog and follow my adventures on Instagram @madisonfootsteps!
+Thanks for reading and if you enjoyed this 4-day Toronto itinerary don’t forget to subscribe to my blog and follow my adventures on Instagram @madisonfootsteps!
 You also might enjoy my posts…